 Your gift helps support JSI public programming and student activities that promotes photography as a means to understand and appreciate the cultural value and significance of the discipline of architecture from interior architecture to landscape architecture and urban design.

 The Dean’s Discretionary Fund provides a unique opportunity to help shape the future of business education and produce the leaders and managers of tomorrow, while providing the foundation of support that the school’s needs to be successful.
 By investing in the Dean’s Discretionary Fund, you will provide the flexible funding the school needs to implement innovative ideas, meet its highest priority needs, respond quickly to emerging opportunities and invest in areas of the highest potential.

 Open to full-time students enrolled in the Department of Accounting and pursuing degrees in Accounting.

-The College of Liberal Arts Scholarship is designed to support the recruitment of qualified, incoming students in one of the College’s five majors History, Interdisciplinary Studies, Political Science, Professional Writing, or Public Safety Administration.
+The College of Liberal Arts Scholarship is designed to support the recruitment of qualified, incoming students in one of the College’s six majors: Computer Science Data Analytics, History, Interdisciplinary Studies, Political Science, Professional Writing, or Public Safety Administration.